metacpan/metacpan-cpan-extracted/distros/D/Dancer2-Plugin-SPID/README.md

 ## Prerequisites & installation

-This module should be compatible with Perl 5.12+.
+This module is compatible with Perl 5.10+.
-Just install it with cpanm and it will install all dependencies automatically:
+Just install it with cpanm and all dependencies will be retrieved automatically:

 ```
-cpanm Net::SPID
+cpanm Dancer2::Plugin::SPID
 ```

 Or, if you want the latest version from git, use: